Matheus-Thurler/matheus-site-hugo/content/posts/how-to-work-pipenv.pt.md

 description: "Learn how to use Pipenv to manage Python project dependencies and virtual environments effortlessly.
 A step-by-step tutorial from installation to advanced usage.."
 cover: https://media-site-matheus-nuxt.s3.amazonaws.com/posts/pipenv/thumb/pipenv.jpeg
 readingTime: "3"
-katex: true
+katex: false
-mermaid: true
+mermaid: false
-tags: ['Math', 'Mermaid', 'python']
+tags: ['python']
 ---

 Python's default package manager, `pip`, is excellent for installing packages.
 However, when it comes to managing project-specific dependencies and virtual environments, `pip` alone can feel a bit basic.
 Developers often find themselves juggling `pip` with `virtualenv` (or Python's built-in `venv` module), manually creating environments, activating them via specific scripts, and managing `requirements.txt` files.